puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/big_picture.md

 	mv puppetlabs-apache-* apache
 {% endaside %}

 Great job!
 You've just installed your first module from the Forge.
-Pretty easy don't you think?
-We also went ahead and created the `lvmguide` module we will need.
-You will find this module in the `modulepath` directory as well.
+To set up the LVM Guide website, you'll also need to use a custom `lvmguide` module we've written for this quest.
+For the sake of simplicity, we've already included `lvmguide` in the VM's module path, so there's no need to fetch it from the Forge.
+This small `lvmguide` module draws on some resources from the Puppet Labs `apache` module and uses some code and content of its own to finish the configuration of the Quest Guide website.

 ### The lvmguide and apache modules

+Before using these modules, you should know a little more about how they work.
+The `lvmguide` *module* includes Puppet code that defines an `lvmguide` *class*.
+(Though there are superficial similarities, you'll be better off forgetting aything you know about how classes work in Object Oriented programming when dealing with Puppet's classes.)
+In Puppet, a *class* is simply a named block of Puppet code organized in a way that defines a set of associated system resources.
+For instance, a class might install a package, customize an associated configuration file for that package, and start a service provided by that package.
+Because these are related and interdependent processes, it makes sense to organize them into a single configurable unit: a class.

+While a module can include many classes, there must always be a main class that shares the name of the module and serves as the primary access point for the module's functionality.

-The `lvmguide` module includes a *class* of the same name, which configures the Learning VM to act as a webserver serving the Quest Guide as a static html website.
-If you're wondering what a class is, it is a named block of Puppet code.
+So the `lvmguide` module contains an `lvmguide` class, which tells Puppet how to configure the Learning VM to act as a webserver serving the Quest Guide as a static html website.

 It does this by using the `apache` module you just installed to: